Solano County, California Records

 Courthouse History - Solano's first courthouse, in Benicia, was used as the State Capitol in 1853 and 1854 before the Legislature moved to Sacramento.
 Four years later, the county government left Benicia for Fairfield, where a new courthouse was built in 1860.
 The building and its additions served the county until 1911, when an overcrowded jail and offices forced construction of a new building.
 A classical, granite courthouse was built on the same site.
 In 1970, the county converted a high school into a new Hall of Justice and the courts vacated the old building, which is still in use as county offices.

 The following dates indicates what vital, land, probate, and court records are in Solano county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Solano County Recorder-Clerk has Birth / Death Records from 1873, Marriage Records from 1850 and Land Records from 1848.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.